changesets/changesets/docs/intro-to-using-changesets.md

 The overall tool after initialisation should lead to a loop that looks like:

 1. Changesets added along with each change
-2. The bump command is run when a release is ready, and the changes are verified
+2. The version command is run when a release is ready, and the changes are verified
-3. The release command is run afterwards.
+3. The publish command is run afterwards.

 The second two steps can be made part of a CI process.